CNAG-Biomedical-Informatics/omop-csv-validator/docs-site/docs/how-it-works/benchmark.md

 ## Takeaway

-The main result is straightforward: on this workload, `--turbo` is consistently much faster than the default `JSON::Validator` engine.
+On this workload, `--turbo` was faster than the default `JSON::Validator` engine at every tested file size.

 For these local runs, the speedup was roughly: